 Spaghetti squash is such a mild-tasting squash.
 And that's a good thing.
 Because like its namesake pasta, spaghetti squash loves being matched up with flavorful sauces and such.
 Rather than compete, it takes kindly to other flavors.

 In these paleo and gluten-free times, spaghetti squash is kind of having a perfect moment.
 It stands in heroically as a delicious, satisfying substitution for wheat pasta.
-It’s a sensational substitute because, after you cook it, the fruit easily pulls apart with a fork into thin, spaghetti-like ribbons.
+It's a sensational substitute because, after cooking spaghetti squash, the fruit softens and easily pulls apart with a fork into thin, spaghetti-like ribbons.
 Hence, the name.

 Even so, you probably won't confuse the tender strands of squash for the bite of actual pasta.
 And that's okay.
 Spaghetti squash has a tasty, toothy texture all its own.
 You'll love it.

-There’s an easy way and there’s a fast way to roast squash.
-And they aren’t the same.
-The easy way is to pop the whole squash into the oven and roast it…for about an hour.
+There's an easy way and there's a fast way to roast squash.
+And they aren't the same.
+The easy way is to pop the whole spaghetti squash into the oven and roast it...for about an hour.
 The fast way?
 Cut the squash in half lengthwise, scoop out the seeds (save and roast them like pumpkin seeds), and bake the squash halves shell-side up in the oven.
-But be careful cutting your squash; these are hard, dense, sometimes slippery little guys — and they’re tough to slice through.
-Check out the note below on safely cutting a spaghetti squash.
+But be careful cutting your squash; these are hard, dense, sometimes slippery little guys—and they're tough to slice through.
+(Scroll down to the microwave section for tips on safely cutting a spaghetti squash in half.)

-How to cook spaghetti squash in the microwave
+2. How to cook spaghetti squash in the microwave.

 How to cut your spaghetti squash in half.
-The only hard part about cooking a spaghetti squash is cutting your dense, hard, uncooked squash in half.
-If you’re microwaving — or even roasting — it helps to cook the squash whole a few minutes first in the microwave.
-I know we just said nuking a squash is like tossing a bomb in the microwave, but it’s only for a few minutes — 5 minutes, tops.
-But first, jab it with a fork a bunch of times like a baked potato to let the steam out — you do not want that steam building up in there.
+The only hard part about cooking spaghetti squash is cutting your dense, hard, uncooked squash in half.
+If you're microwaving—or even roasting—it helps to cook the squash whole a few minutes first in the microwave.
+I know we just said nuking a squash is like tossing a bomb in the microwave, but it's only for a few minutes—5 minutes, tops.
+But first, jab it with a fork a bunch of times like a baked potato to let the steam out—you do not want that steam building up in there.
 After several minutes in the microwave, the semi-nuked shell will be softer and easier to cut through.

 Oh yes you can!
 The slow cooker is both the easiest way to cook a squash and requires the most time.
-But that’s okay, it’s a slow cooker.
+But that's okay, it's a slow cooker.
 Set it up, and then go about your business.
 Poke holes in the shell like the microwave method, then put it in the slow cooker whole.
-Pour in water, and cook on low for 4-to-6 hours.
-Unlike microwaving, slow cooking does not build up extreme steam pressure inside the squash, so you’re safe.
-It’s not a yellow bomb, more like a yellow submarine — perfectly safe.
+Pour in a little water, and cook on low for 4-to-6 hours.
+Unlike microwaving, slow cooking spaghetti squash does not build up extreme steam pressure inside the squash, so you're safe.
+It's not a yellow bomb, more like a yellow submarine—perfectly safe.
 The flesh shreds up beautifully.

 And we have the video to prove this method is totally real: